neyvivu/HomeQuest/README.md

 ## Website Purpose:

-Our group understands the difficulties that peoplep face in securing affordable housing in Singpapore.
+Our group understands the difficulties that people face in securing affordable housing in Singapore.
 The Smart Nation Initiative aims to use technology to empower Singapore's citizens.
 Our website, HomeQuest, embodies this vision by leveraging technology to address the specific challenge citizens nowadays face.
-HomeQuest provides a user friendly platform that will streamline the rental process as well as give some investment insights for potential investors, making it easier for our users to find a perfect place they can call home and investment opportunities in Singapore.
+HomeQuest provides a user-friendly platform that will streamline the rental process and give some investment insights for potential investors, making it easier for our users to find a perfect place they can call home and investment opportunities in Singapore.

 ## Tech Stack:
 <p align="center">